HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 ### Long form
 - Time for consumption is around 20 to 90 minutes.
 - The ideal frequency for publishing is once a week.
 - Long-form emphasizes depth and [[Entrepreneurship#Authority |authority]].
 Long-form content sells more.
-It's just the truth.
-This is where you audience turns into customers:
+It's just the truth. ==This is where you audience turns into customers==:
-	- Newsletters, articles (i.e. blog)
+	- ==Newsletters, articles (i.e. blog)==
 	- Podcasts
 	- YouTube videos
 	- A book (when and if you want to)
 - Most social media content is broad, beginner-level, and meant for quick entertainment.
 Few people will actually buy products straight from social media.
 - Social media platforms owns the algorithm, your data, and anything you post.
-It's centralized.
+It's centralized and your brand is at their mercy.
 - Your newsletter is the least friction path for you to detach from the dependency on algorithms and direct your followers to an email list for your paid products, giving you full ownership of your audience.
 Refer to your own newsletter subscriptions.
 Pick out the format that you love.
 Copy that.
 - Send a weekly newsletter expanding on your [[#Filter out your top performers |best]] social media posts.
 - ==Construct your content so that it's easy to extract the key takeaways== (e.g. craft your headers in a way that spark the reader's interest and guide their anticipation further down the post, eventually, to your products).
-- ==Remember to put your newsletter subscription at the top and bottom of your post.==Always try to remove the friction to turn a visitor into a subscriber, then eventually, into [[Entrepreneurship#Lead magnet |a customer]].
 - Once you've got a good number of audiences (thousands) in the list, you should focus on:
 	- **Customer creation**: educate your audience to the point of becoming customers for your other products.
 	- **Writing what you want**: all of your authoritative information on one subject is in one place.
 You don’t have to worry about writing so much about it on social media.
 Social media now serves as hooks to your newsletter.
-	- **Selling your product**: give people [[Entrepreneurship#The values |enough information]] to trust in buying your product.
+	- **Selling your product**: give people [[Entrepreneurship#The values |enough information]] to trust in buying your product. ==This is where you slowly put your upcoming products into their subconscious minds==.
 You should plug it toward the end of your lead magnet to make sales when the “leads” (free products) are hot.
 - All long-form content should have a call to action to purchase your product (with other newsletter issues and products linked throughout the newsletter).
 Use [Beehiiv](https://www.beehiiv.com) or [Substack](https://substack.com) as your CMS.
+#### Email list
+- The only way to consistently monetize whatever audience you build, wherever you build it, is with email.
+	- That means that you’re not really “building an audience” if you don’t have their email.
+	- No matter how many new social media platforms pop up, email is still the most powerful channel for deepening your relationship with your audience.
+- It’s about quality, not quantity.
+A healthy email list has a ==20 percent open rate==.
+Target that.
+- Everyone in your audience matters forever, but _especially at the beginning_, you should respond to every single new subscriber.
+- ==Set up an autoresponder== and hit them up _right away_ (when they sign up) with your _**best**_ [[Entrepreneurship#Lead magnet |content]].
+Use the existing [[#Copywriting |tools]] to help you with that.
+Here's the recommended sign up email sequence (or you can combine them all to one email):
+	1. Welcome email: "Thanks for joining `[my newsletter]`. ==_What could I write to provide value to you?_==".
+Or you can give them a form to fill out what they need most help with, so you can tailor your content and products accordingly.
+	2. Connection email: "Send me a connection request on LinkedIn, follow me on Twitter,..."
+	3. Content email: give them your [[Entrepreneurship#Lead magnet |lead magnet]].
+- An example for a cold invite to join your email list:
+	 _Hey `[name]`!
+	 I just wanted to let you know that I’m starting `[description of your new business]`.
+	 I’m going to publish `[one article per week/a weekly ACTIONABLE tip]` on how to `[subject]`.
+No spam ever, I promise :))
+	 If this something you're interested in, here’s an easy way to sign up! `[Insert landing page address]` Or you can just simply write back with 1 word “Yes” and I’ll do it for you!
+	 Hope things are great!
+	 `[Your name]`_
+- When you add your landing page to your email and your social bios, you can measure the traffic and conversion rate you get from these mentions with [Bitly](https://bitly.com/) or [Linktree](https://linktr.ee), website address shorteners that track clicks.
 #### Newsletter
  - This is where you build your uniqueness and authority along with a **diehard fan base**:
 ##### The headline